Forgot password

 Screengrabs via WTOC/Court TV

 Twenty-four-year-old Leilani Simon and her partner, Daniel Youngkin, called 911 on the morning of Oct.
 5 to report that her 1-year-old son had disappeared.
-The seemingly distressed mother told the operator that, when she woke up, the front door was open, and her son was missing from his playpen.
-Oddly enough, judging by the facts of this case, the boyfriend stated he had seen Quinton when he left for work at 6 am.
+The seemingly distressed mother of three told the operator that, when she woke up, the front door was open, and her son was missing from his playpen.
+Oddly enough, the boyfriend stated he had seen Quinton when he left for work at 6 am.
+During the trial, the prosecutor wrote off Youngkin’s words as him misremembering, wrongly assuming he had seen Quinton at the time when the baby is known to have already been killed and disposed of.

-Wasting no time, the search for baby Quinton was on.
-It was reported that the mother, however, was not aiding in these efforts.
+Wasting no time, the search for the 1-year-old was on.
+The mother, however, was not aiding in these efforts.
 A week after the toddler’s disappearance, the Chatham County Police Department announced that Quinton was believed to be deceased, and Simon was the prime suspect.
 Days later, the police indicated that they were fairly certain Quinton had been disposed of in a dumpster.
-After 30 days of valiant search efforts in a massive landfill, human remains, later identified by an FBI pathologist as Quinton’s, were found.
+After 30 days of valiant search efforts in a massive landfill, skeletal remains, later identified by an FBI pathologist as Quinton’s, were found.

 Simon was arrested on November 21 and indicted by a grand jury on Dec.
 14, 2022.